 Trained at the Bristol Old Vic Theatre School and has worked extensively in many major theatres throughout the country including Leicester, Bristol Old Vic, Leatherhead, Plymouth, Salisbury, Harrogate, Windsor, Manchester, York and many more – in plays including: The Rivals, La Ronde, The Constant Wife, Ghosts, I Have Been Here Before, Relatively Speaking, Moll Flanders (title role), The Comedy Of Errors, An Ideal Husband and Blithe Spirit.
 West End includes Rick’s Bar Casablanca and Cavalcade.
 Tours have included Hay Fever, Blood Brothers and The Circle for Oxford Stage Company.
-Also All Our Hellos and Goodbyes (a play commissioned to celebrate the re-opening of St Pancras Station), The Bear (Maltings Farnham), more recently a lost J.B.
-Priestley play The Roundabout at The Park Theatre, London – which has also had a run as part of the Brits off Broadway season in New York, a new political play An Honourable Man which had a sell-out run at The White Bear in Kennington, and most recently a sell out run, also at the White Bear of Maggie & Ted.
+Also: All Our Hellos and Goodbyes (a play commissioned to celebrate the re-opening of St Pancras Station), The Bear (Maltings Farnham).
+A lost J.B.
+Priestley play The Roundabout at The Park Theatre, London – which has also had a run as part of the Brits off Broadway season in New York, a new political play An Honourable Man which had a sell-out run at The White Bear in Kennington, and most recently a sell-out run, also at the White Bear of Maggie & Ted which also had a short run at the Garrick Theatre, London and Yvonne Arnaud, Guildford.

 © Bowington Management